Tretes

 Tretes is a mountain tourist area in East Java, Indonesia.
-This area is located 60 km south of Surabaya, capital city of East Java and its administrative is part of Prigen, Pasuruan Regency.
-Tretes area is located at the slopes mountain of Arjuno-Welirang.
-The area is popular area for tourism.
+This area is located 60 km south of Surabaya, the capital city of East Java, and its administrative is part of Prigen, Pasuruan Regency.
+Tretes area is located on the slopes mountain of Arjuno-Welirang.
+The area is a popular area for tourism.
 This area is located at an altitude of 600–900 meters above sea level.